Should You Work with a Representative on Your Claim?

 What Is a VA Representative?

-A VA representative is someone authorized to assist you with your claim.
+A VA representative is someone authorized to assist you with the legal and administrative side of your claim.
 They may:

 • Draft personal or buddy statements